NickJordan1/lab-01/README.md

 ##### Docker Toolbox users

 - [ ] Open the "Docker Quickstart Terminal"
-* When this lab assignment uses the word `terminal`, this is interchangeable with the Docker Quickstart Terminal
+* When this lab assignment uses the word `terminal`, it is interchangeable with the Docker Quickstart Terminal

 ##### Base `image`s

-- [ ] In your terminal window, type `docker `image`s`
+- [ ] In your terminal window, type `docker image`
 * Make a note of what you see; what does this list display?
 * Are there any items there?
 Where did they come from (think back to the last Practical)?